 Internet Activities, Your Safety, and the Law

 This interactive presentation looks at popular Internet activities such as social networking, gaming, and video chatting, and the potential risks they carry related to your name, identity, and reputation.
-We also look at current laws that are in place to protect users, and explore ways to avoid falling on the wrong side of these laws.
-Young people are being prosecuted for behaviors they viewed as harmless, yet are illegal.
-Using an interactive self-quiz students will recognize the possible dangers in their own behavior.
-The presenter will also demonstrate the various privacy settings on popular social networking sites.
-By the end of the workshop participants will know how to stay "in line on line."
-The workshop lasts up to one hour.
+We also examine current laws that are in place to protect users, and explore ways to avoid falling on the wrong side of these laws.
+Young people are being prosecuted for actions they believe are harmless, yet are illegal.
+Using an interactive self-quiz, students recognize the possible dangers in their own behavior.
+The presenter then demonstrates the various privacy settings on popular social networking sites.
+Participants leave knowing how to stay "in line online."

 Internet Safety Education Coordinator